Everyday Healthy Recipes

 • I used a fine mesh sieve to separate the juice from the pulp of the blueberries but you can puree all the ingredients in a blender if you prefer (although the dressing may not be as smooth).
 Puree all the dressing ingredients (including the cooked blueberries) until smooth.

-• I usually use cold pressed rapeseed oil but any good quality vegetable oil will work.
-I do not recommend olive oil as it can be a little overpowering in salad dressings, though this is a personal view so use your favourite oil.
+• I usually use cold pressed rapeseed oil but any good quality vegetable or mild tasting olive oil will work.

 Nutrition